 In August 2020, the Company entered into an agreement to acquire approximately 1,000 square kilometers of 3-D seismic data in the Company's Etame Marin block.
 The acquisition was completed in the fourth quarter of 2020 and the processing of the seismic data began in January 2021.
-The cost, net to VAALCO, is estimated to be approximately \$2.0 million to \$4.0 million.
+The cost, net to VAALCO, is estimated to be approximately \$2.2 million or \$3.4 million gross.
+In June 2021, the Company entered into a short-term agreement with an affiliate of Borr Drilling Limited to drill a minimum of three wells with options to drill additional wells.
+The drilling rig is expected to be delivered after December 1, 2021 and before January 1, 2022.